InseeFrLab/pynsee/README.rst

    :alt: Documentation Status

 The pynsee package contains tools to easily download data and metadata from INSEE APIs.
-Using the APIs or the SDMX queries, get the data of more than 150 000 INSEE series.
+Pynsee gives a quick access to more than 150 000 macroeconomic series, a dozen datasets of local data, key metadata and SIRENE database containing data on all French companies.
 Have a look at the detailed API page with the following `link <https://api.insee.fr/catalogue/>`_.
-This package is a contribution to reproducible research and public data transparency, and it benefits from  the developements made by INSEE's teams working on APIs.
+This package is a contribution to reproducible research and public data transparency.
-Have a look at pynsee's documentation website : https://pynsee.readthedocs.io/en/latest/
+It benefits from  the developements made by INSEE's teams working on APIs.

 Installation & Loading
 ----------------------